This guide to planning your exit strategy is the result of Growthink’s 20+ years of experience helping companies develop successful exit plans.

 So how might you create synergy?
 Perhaps your products or services could be sold to the acquiring company’s large customer base?

-For example, maybe the acquiring company sells parts to bicycle stores and you have a new part that is also sold to bicycle stores.
+For example, maybe the acquiring business sells parts to bicycle stores and you have a new part that is also sold to bicycle stores.
 But perhaps they sell to 5,000 bicycle stores and you only sell to 500.

 By getting your part into the additional 4,500 stores, they may be able to increase your sales tenfold.
 That’s huge synergy.

 There are many other areas of potential synergy.
-Perhaps you have a unique core competency that can be leveraged by the acquiring company.
+Perhaps you have a unique core competency that can be leveraged by the acquiring business.
 Maybe you’re an incredible Internet marketer and the company that wants to acquire you is not great at internet marketing.
 And by leveraging your unique marketing skills they could dramatically grow their business.

 So think through the synergy fit.
 Think through what companies might want to buy you at some point and what synergistic value you could bring to that organization.